Bergen Light Rail: Plans

-Plans for the expansion northwards from the city center to Åsane involve either building the system to replace many of the local buses operating in Sandviken, or make the light rail line an express service.
-If the latter is chosen, the line will bypass Bryggen in a tunnel and make few stops before Åsane.
+Plans for the expansion northwards from the city center to Åsane have not been conclusive, due to disagreements on which path to follow through the city center.
+The proposed construction along Bryggen was formally adopted by the city council of Bergen, but controverses and continuing debates on an alternative tunnel solution has paused the process.
 An important stop mid-way is the Norwegian School of Economics.
 The terminus will probably be Åsane Senter or Nyborg; the former shopping center has set aside areas for a station.
 At Åsane, a major bus terminal would allow connections to the northern parts of Bergen, suburbs further north and areas in Nordhordland.
-An important political argument for prioritizing this line is to spread out the investments to all parts of the city, since the line is being financed by taxpayers and car-users throughout the city.
+An important political argument for prioritizing this line is to share the investments and effects with all parts of the city.